Moving with Cats – the Best Tips and Tricks

 Firstly, you should go into the yard with your little pal a couple of times.
 Try to chase away other animals while yours marks its territory.
 Keep the door open so it can go back inside swiftly if it gets scared.
 The open-door technique can be replaced by getting a cat flap.

-When your kitten gets to explore outside, put a collar on it.
+When your kitten gets to explore outside, check the safety of the neighborhood, and put a collar on the cat.
 Keep it extra safe and get it microchipped.
 Tagging will help if your cat gets lost, but if it is already chipped, don’t forget to update the address.